PizzaExpress: History

-PizzaExpress expanded into Ireland in 1995 and currently operates 14 restaurants there under the brand name Milano.
-Additionally, the company owns the brand name Marzano.
-Originally, Marzano or Pizza Marzano was used in countries where the brand name PizzaExpress was not available, as with the use of the name Milano in Ireland, but it also exists in some territories, such as Cyprus, to differentiate between the restaurants selling primarily pizza and those offering a wider range of non-pizza meals inspired by Italian cuisine.
-It is also used for a cafe-bar run as an adjunct to the branch of PizzaExpress in The Forum in Norwich, Cafe Bar Marzano.
+PizzaExpress expanded into Ireland in 1995 and as of 2015 operated 14 restaurants there under the brand name Milano.
+The company also owns the brand name Marzano.
+Originally, Marzano, or Pizza Marzano was used in countries where the brand name PizzaExpress was not available, as with the use of the name Milano in Ireland, but it also exists in some territories, such as Cyprus, to differentiate between the restaurants selling primarily pizza and those offering a wider range of non-pizza meals inspired by Italian cuisine.
+As of 2015 is also used for a cafe-bar run as an adjunct to the branch of PizzaExpress in The Forum in Norwich, Cafe Bar Marzano.